Clan Rising

 He taught English at Portree High School, on Mull, at Hawick High School in the Borders, and at Boroughmuir Senior Secondary in Edinburgh through the 1930s, while reading the European modernists with whom he wanted Gaelic to be in conversation: Yeats, Pound, Eliot, MacDiarmid, Lorca, Blok.
 He published seventeen songs for Eimhir in the journal Modern Scot through 1935; and in 1943 brought out Dàin do Eimhir agus Dàin Eile, the sequence of love and political poems written between 1939 and 1942 that recast what Gaelic poetry could do.
 The Eimhir of the title was the Irish-mythological beloved of Cú Chulainn, but the woman behind the poems was an Edinburgh student MacLean had met in 1937 and lost.
 The book reads as a single argument with itself about whether the poet's first duty is to love or to the Spanish front.

-He joined the Royal Corps of Signals in September 1940.
-He was sent to North Africa in 1941, served as a signaller through the desert campaign, and was wounded three times at the Second Battle of El Alamein in October and November 1942, once in the foot, twice by shrapnel.
-He came out of the war on a hospital train back to Britain in 1943 with a shoulder that did not properly straighten for the rest of his life.
-He returned to teaching, married Renee Cameron of Inverness in 1946, and from 1956 was headmaster of Plockton Senior Secondary School in Wester Ross, the post he held until he retired in 1972.
-Plockton was the Highland school that he turned into a Gaelic centre by the simple measure of teaching the language as if it had a future.
+He joined the Royal Corps of Signals in 1940 and served through the North African desert campaign, wounded three times at the Second Battle of El Alamein in 1942.
+He returned to teaching, married Renee Cameron of Inverness in 1946, and from 1956 was headmaster of Plockton Senior Secondary School in Wester Ross until he retired in 1972, turning the Highland school into a Gaelic centre by the simple measure of teaching the language as if it had a future.

 Hallaig was published in the journal Gairm in 1954.
 It is the poem of the cleared village of MacLean's mother's people, in which the dead of the eighteenth-century clearances walk back through the birch wood between the headland and the burn in the present tense and are seen by the poet from the high ground above the bay.
 The poem moves between Gaelic and the time-out-of-time of Highland memory in a way that no Gaelic poem had moved before.
 Seamus Heaney, who translated it into English in 2002, called it the touchstone of modern Gaelic poetry.
 Heaney's translation hangs framed on the wall of every Highland secondary-school English department.